centreon/centreon-documentation/en/getting-started/autodisco-aws.md

 3. Make the Plugin Packs available:

-    - If you have an offline licence, in your terminal, enter:
+    - If you have an offline licence, in your central server's terminal, enter:

         ```shell
         yum install centreon-pack-*